HIGHER & DEGREE APPRENTICESHIPS

-Higher apprenticeships are available at level 4 -6, which is the equivalent of a foundation degree to a bachelor’s degree.
+Higher apprenticeships are available at level 4 and 5, which is the equivalent of a Foundation Degree.

 Did you know?